Tiger Rag: Other recordings

 The Mills Brothers became a national sensation with their million-selling version in 1931.
-In the same year the Washboard Rhythm Kings released a version that was cited as an influence on rock and roll.
-During the early 1930s "Tiger Rag" became a standard show-off piece for big band arrangers and soloists in the UK, where Bert Ambrose, Jack Hylton, Lew Stone, Billy Cotton, Jack Payne, and Ray Noble recorded it.
+In the same year, The Washboard Rhythm Kings released a version that was cited as an influence on rock and roll.
+During the early 1930s, "Tiger Rag" became a standard show-off piece for big band arrangers and soloists in the United Kingdom, where Bert Ambrose, Jack Hylton, Lew Stone, Billy Cotton, Jack Payne and Ray Noble recorded it.
 But the song declined in popularity during the swing era, as it had become something of a cliché.
+The Light Crust Doughboys recorded a 1936 western swing version of "Tiger Rag" to wide success in Gene Autry's movie Oh!
+Susanna.
 Les Paul and Mary Ford had a hit version in 1952.
 Charlie Parker recorded a bebop version in 1954, the same year it appeared in the MGM cartoon Dixieland Droopy.
 In 2002, it was entered into the National Recording Registry at the U.S. Library of Congress.

 It is the 32nd most recorded song from 1890 to 1954 based on Joel Whitburn's research for Billboard.

+A variant of the song is used by the Royal Thai Armed Forces as a "running march" during its military parades.

 A fight song in sports

 "Tiger Rag" is often used as a fight song by American high school and college teams which have a tiger for a mascot.
-"Tiger Rag" is LSU's pregame song, which was first introduced in 1926.
+"Tiger Rag" is the Louisiana State University's pregame song, which was first introduced in 1926.
 The Louisiana State University Tiger Marching Band performs it on the field before every home game and after the Tigers score a touchdown.

 The Auburn University Marching Band also plays "Tiger Rag" as part of its pre-game performance before all home football games.
 The smaller pep band that plays for basketball games plays it just before the start of each half, timed so that the final note of the song is played as the horn sounds when the "game clock" counts down to triple-zeroes before each half.

 The University of Texas at Dallas adopted "Tiger Rag" as its first official fight song in 2008.

 The Massillon Tiger Swing Band of Massillon, Ohio began playing "Tiger Rag" at Massillon Washington High School Tigers football games in 1938 when the team was coached by Paul Brown.
 It has been a Tiger tradition in Massillon ever since.

+The Cuyahoga Falls Tiger Marching Band plays Tiger Rag after the team scores the extra-point, as well as during their famous "Double Tiger Lines" drill, started in 1968.

 "Tiger Rag – The Song That Shakes the Southland" is Clemson University's familiar fight song since 1942 and is performed at Tiger sporting events, pep rallies, and parades.
 A version has been arranged for the carillon on Clemson's campus.

 It also has been played by Dixieland bands at Detroit Tigers home games and was popular during the 1934 and 1935 World Series.